-The Henry Moore Institute will reopen to the public on Tuesday 1 September 2020 after a temporary closure of more than five months due to Covid-19.
+We are delighted to be open again after a temporary closure of more than five months due to Covid-19.

 Guided by the latest official advice, a range of measures have been put into place to ensure the safety of visitors, staff and the local community.

-To manage the number of visitors so that everyone can enjoy the Galleries, Research Library and Archive at a safe distance, we have introduced a pre-booking system.
-Free admission tickets will be available to book from 18 August 2020 on our website, alongside the latest information and guidance on how to visit.
+To manage the number of visitors so that everyone can enjoy the Galleries, Research Library and Archive at a safe distance, we have introduced a pre-booking system for free timed entry.
+Free admission tickets are now available to book via Art Tickets.

-To ensure your health and the safety of those around you, please keep up with the latest public health advice provided by the NHS and the government and we will update this page with further information about visiting the Institute as we get closer to reopening.
+To ensure your health and the safety of those around you, please keep up with the latest public health advice provided by the NHS and the government and we will update this page with further information about visiting the Institute as they change.

 We are looking forward to welcoming you back.